RuhAm/AlphaDAWG/README.md

 This script processes CSV files by applying wavelet decomposition.
 You will need to put `../Data` as the output directory and the number of observations to parse and wavelet-transform.

 1. **Run the script** by passing the `../Data` as the output directory and the number of observations as an argument:

+Please make sure the .sh file execultable using where your-script in this case is `./vcf_wav.sh`

+        chmod +x ./vcf_wav.sh

+Now run the following command:

     ```bash
     ./vcf_wav.sh <output_directory> <observations>
     ```